 The Pet Rover XL offers a lot of features at this price point.
 The leather-covered handlebar is reversible, the front tires lock, and it’s the most compact of the stroller when folded.

 However, with tires at the four corners, we found this dog stroller more difficult to maneuver than the other models.
 The Pet Rover XL also had the smallest tires of the dog strollers we tested.
 That made going on trails or grass more challenging and the ride a little rougher.
-For better versatility, we prefer the strollers with larger tires in a three-point configuration.
+For better versatility, we prefer strollers with larger tires in a three-point configuration.

 Dog Strollers By the Numbers